 Ingredient Notes

 • Seafood: Small shrimp and bay scallops work best because they’re naturally bite-sized.
-If using large shrimp or sea scallops, chop them so everything cooks evenly.
+If using large shrimp or sea scallops, chop them into smaller pieces so everything cooks evenly.
 Use any firm white fish that doesn’t flake too easily.

 • Cheese: Grate your own for a smoother melt.